slint-ui/slint/vscode_extension/README.md

-# SixtyFPS for Visual Studio Code
+# Slint for Visual Studio Code

-This extension for VS Code adds support for the [SixtyFPS](https://sixtyfps.io) design markup language.
+This extension for VS Code adds support for the [Slint](https://sixtyfps.io) design markup language.

 ## Features